ggawelkojulita/operator/README.md

 ## Structure
 - `api` - contains Django app files
 - `frontend` - contains React app files
 - `tools` - contains configuration files (environment settings and Dockerfile)

+## Important Notes

+1. Until the admin sets the Homepage Settings (`/admin/homepage/`), the Homepage will be blank.
+2. Until the admin sets the Argyle API keys (`/admin/api-keys/`), generating user links will be returning error.

 ## How to run this app?